ellaycodes/thread-sphere/README.md

 ### Seed the local database

-npm run seed
+Populate your database with initial data to start testing and development. npm run seed

 ### Running Tests

 npm test app.test.js

+## Project Structure

+ThreadSphere is organized for easy navigation:

+/tests - Automated tests for the API endpoints.
+/controllers - Functions that directly interact with the database.
+/db - Database data and seeds to create, seed, and connect the database.
+/models - Database models defining the structure of the database tables.

 ## API Documentation

-The available endpoints, request methods, and expected responses can be found in the endpoints.json file.
+The available endpoints, request methods, and expected responses can be found by following this link https://thread-sphere.onrender.com/api.

+## Contributing

+Interested in contributing?
+Great!
+You can start by:

+Forking the repository.
+Making your changes.
+Creating a pull request with a detailed description of your additions.

 ## Contact